rm2thaddeus/video-timeline-analyzer/docs/SPECIFICATIONS.md

         """Create vector embedding for the frame."""

     def create_video_embedding(video_path: str) -> List[float]:
-        """Create a robust video embedding using Hugging Face TimeSformer with manual preprocessing (see DEVELOPMENT_SETUP.md)."""
+        """Create a robust video embedding using Hugging Face TimeSformer with manual preprocessing (see DEVELOPMENT_SETUP.md).
+Scene-level embeddings are now extracted using the Hugging Face model for all pipeline steps.
+The legacy/custom TimeSformer model is deprecated."""
 ```

 ### 2.5 Data Fusion & Scoring